natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

 reverse
 ~~~~~~~

 The **reverse** flag allows you to control the sorting order.
-By default, sorting will be incremental.

-The **reverse** flag changes the order:
+By default, sorting will be in ascending order of items:

 .. code:: python